 Big changes are happening over in Mountain View.
-Re/code reports that Vic Gundotra, who helped introduce and acclimate the world to Google's social network, is leaving the company.
+Re/code reports that Vic Gundotra, who helped introduce acclimate the world to ‘s social network, is leaving the company.

-What does that mean for Google+ exactly?
-Lately, the service has transcended into more than just a social network, with the service pushed as your identity for a number of Google services, like YouTube.
-It seems unlikely that Google would veer far from the path it’s on now, especially considering that it’s what grants users access to a number of free Google-hosted features, like group video chats through Hangouts and a photo locker with otos.
-Maybe we’ll find out at the Google I/O Developer’s Conference in late June.
-For now, Google isn’t speaking candidly on the matter.
+at does that mean for + exactly? tely, the service has transcended into more than just a social network, with the service pushed as your identity for a number of services, like YouTube.
+It seems unlikely that would veer far from the path it’s on now, especially considering that it’s what grants users access to a number of free -hosted features, like group video chats through Hangouts a photo locker with otos.
+Maybe we’ll find out at the I/O Developer’s Conference in late ne.
+For now, isn’t speaking cidly on the matter.

 There’s no word on where Gundotra is heading next, but he seems optimistic about his future.
 “Now is the time for a new journey,” he wrote.
 “I am excited about what’s next.”